 Spring signals the start of warmer days and longer evenings, renewed life and returning colour.

-To celebrate, we're calling on nature lovers across the UK to send us their observations of the first day of the new season, Friday 20 March 2020.
+To celebrate, we asked nature lovers across the UK to send us their observations of the arrival of the new season.

 For generations, poets and writers have put pen to paper to express the importance of the arrival of spring and the burst of colour and busyness in the animal kingdom.

-As we all adapt to a very different way of life over the coming months, this will encourage people to engage with their own natural surroundings, which can offer benefits to both physical and mental health.
+As we all continue to live very differently in the coming weeks, we hope the diary will encourage people to engage with their own natural surroundings, which can offer benefits to both physical and mental health.

 Spring, the very word is full of energy.
 We “spring” out of bed, we describe someone with lots of energy as “wound up like a spring”.
 So it’s not surprising that most of us feel a new lease of life as we come out of the long winter months.